Tizanidine: 7 things you should know

 - Tizanidine belongs to the class of medicines known as central alpha-2-adrenergic agonists.
-It also belongs to the group of medicines known as muscle relaxants.
+It may also be called a centrally-acting muscle relaxant.

-- Effective at relaxing muscles (reduces muscles spasms).
+- Effective at relaxing muscles (reduces muscle spasms).

 - May be used on an as-needed basis.